CantonCode/Java-MachineLender-Application-Refactor/README.md

 [VERY IMPORTANT] If it doesn't compile after pulling and setting up, delete the entire out folder and run the code again.

+[ADMIN CRED]
+username: Admin1
+password: Admin123

+Once set up, and you're able to run the application.
+Log in as Admin in order to add machines so as to test customer rental abilities on base accounts.